 • Address: 226066 112 Street West, Foothills County, T1S 5S5 (past the Calgary city limits, south of 22X & Spruce Meadows)

-• Admission: 13 Cad Adults & children 3 years & up, kids under 3 are free
+• Admission: 15.95 Cad/Adults & children 3 years & up, kids under 3 are free

 5. Hangar Flight Museum

-Four different airplanes were available during the weekend of summer 2021 to sit inside (closed-toe shoes are required).
+Four different airplanes were available during the weekend in summer to sit inside (closed-toe shoes are required).
 Since the planes are historical artifacts, you’re usually unable to sit inside them.
 Therefore the best time to visit is during one of their special events.
 Otherwise, you can see the planes from the ladders.

 DETAILS: